Symbol1/BlueWaters-RM64/format.md

 with multiplicity 32.

-We expand the binary number:
+We expand the hexadecimal number:

 ```text
 [1]